devscafecommunity/poo_principes_with_csharp/README.md

   </p>
   <h1 align="center"><b>poo_principles_with_csharp</b></h1>
   <p align="center">
-    Explore the world of Object-Oriented Programming (OOP), .NET platform, C#, Clean Code, and S.O.L.I.D principles in this educational repository.
+    Explore the world of Object-Oriented Programming (OOP), .NET platform, C#, Clean Code, S.O.L.I.D principles, and Design Patterns in this educational repository.
   </p>
 </p>
 <br>

 ## Introduction

-Welcome to the "poo_principles_with_csharp" repository, your comprehensive resource for understanding and mastering Object-Oriented Programming (OOP) principles, .NET platform intricacies, the C# programming language, Clean Code practices, and S.O.L.I.D design principles.
+Welcome to the "poo_principles_with_csharp" repository, your comprehensive resource for understanding and mastering Object-Oriented Programming (OOP) principles, .NET platform intricacies, the C# programming language, Clean Code practices, S.O.L.I.D design principles, and essential Design Patterns.
 Whether you're a beginner eager to learn or an experienced developer aiming to refine your skills, this repository guides you through essential concepts and practical applications to elevate your software development expertise.

 ## Contents